 Tell us a bit about your brand and what you do to drive sustainability?

-How did your journey in the fashion, beauty, writing industry begin?
+How did your journey in the fashion industry begin?

 What’s your biggest business accomplishment so far?